mrooney/metakv/README.md

 Keys and values are base32
 encoded and stored in GitHub issues (filed by you via OAuth) as issue titles and bodies, respectively.
 Each user receives their own key space; issues are filed and filtered by their username.
-They look like this: https://github.com/mrooney/metakv/issues
+They look like this: https://github.com/mrooney/metakv/issues.
+As you can see, keys and values are public.

 api